tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 #### 2.2.2 Issue

 An ISSUE is a form of warning flag where the test is drawing attention to a non-empty value of a Darwin Core term.
 We have used these for a small number of cases where we wished to flag a value that might indicate a record is not fit for some purpose, but the evaluation of this case would take human review.
-For example, ISSUE_ANNOTATION_NOTEMPTY is informing the tester than there is at least one annotation associated with record and this should be evaluated before using the record.
+For example, ISSUE_ANNOTATION_NOTEMPTY is informing the tester than there is at least one annotation associated with a record and this should be evaluated before using the record.
 Similarly for the other two ISSUE-type tests: ISSUE_DATAGENERALIZATIONS_NOTEMPTY where some form of transformation has occurred, and ISSUE_ESTABLISHMENTMEANS_NOTEMPTY where the value needs to be assessed for utility.
 ISSUEs are currently outside the Data Quality Fitness for Use Framework.
 ISSUEs result in a Response.status of "RUN_HAS_RESULT" and a Response.status of "IS_ISSUE", "POTENTIAL_ISSUE" or "NOT_ISSUE".
 ISSUE is symmetrical to NOT_COMPLIANT, NOT_ISSUE is approximately symmetrical to COMPLIANT, and POSSIBLE_ISSUE does not have an equivalent Validation Response.result.

 The formal response of an Issue can take one of four forms: